Executive Order 14203: Actions taken under the order

-On July 9, 2025, Marco Rubio, the US secretary of state, announced that he was drawing on the order to impose sanctions against Francesca Albanese, the United Nations special rapporteur for human rights in the Palestinian territories.
+On July 9, 2025, Rubio announced that he was drawing on the order to impose sanctions against Francesca Albanese, the United Nations special rapporteur for human rights in the Palestinian territories.
 Rubio claimed Albanese was antisemitic, supported terrorism, and expressed "open contempt" for the US, Israel, and western countries, and said the sanctions were prompted by her "illegitimate and shameful" attempts to get the ICC to act against "officials, companies, and executives" in Israel and the US.